any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 The following example demonstrates basic line-based placement; when placing an item, we target the line rather than the track.
 We explore this in greater detail in the [grid layout using line-based placement](/guides/Grid_layout/Line-based_placement) guide.

-In this example, the first two items on our three column track grid are placed using the {{cssxref("grid-column-start")}}, {{cssxref("grid-column-end")}}, {{cssxref("grid-row-start")}} and {{cssxref("grid-row-end")}} properties.
+In this example, the first two items on our three column track grid are placed using the `grid-column-start`, `grid-column-end`, `grid-row-start` and `grid-row-end` properties.
 Working from left to right, the first item is placed against column line 1, and spans to column line 4, which in our case is the far-right line on the grid.
 It begins at row line 1 and ends at row line 3, therefore spanning two row tracks.

 The second item starts on grid column line 1, and spans one track.
 This is the default, so we do not need to specify the end line.
 It also spans two row tracks from row line 3 to row line 5.
 The other items will place themselves into empty spaces on the grid.